Dentists who have graduated outside the UK

 The rules governing dental practice in the UK are complex.
 You should contact the General Dental Council (GDC) to gain information about the latest registration requirements.
-Full details are on their website at http://www.gdc-uk.org.
-We would also advise you read the latest government information on working in the UK the UK Visas and Immigration website.
+We would also advise you read the latest government information on working in the UK.

 Once you are registered with the GDC you will have to decide how and where you wish to work.
-This could be in primary or secondary care, in the NHS or privately.
-Job advertisements can be found in the British Dental Journal.
-If you wish to work in primary care NHS dentistry and have managed to find a position you will need to apply to join the national Performers List.
-The regulations that cover inclusion on a Performers List are in the National Health Service (Performers List) (England) Regulations 2013.
+If you wish to work in primary care NHS dentistry, once you have found a position within a practice, you will need to apply to join the national Performers List.

 - have completed Dental Foundation Training/Vocational Training or;

 - can demonstrate experience equivalent to Dental Foundation Training or;

 - are exempt from the requirement to undertake Dental Foundation Training.
 You will be exempt from the requirement if you have qualified in the EEA (unless you qualified at a UK dental school).